brianadams2337/containerstore-demo/.changeset/clever-lights-matter.md

 '@scayle/storefront-application-nuxt': patch
 ---

-**\[Accessibility\]** Resolved an issue where `mouseleave` event on `SFHeaderNavigationItem` triggered a focus on an old element on the PLP after revisiting the page.

-The `deactivate` function of `useFocusTrap` is now called with the `returnFocus` option set to `false` when the flyout was opened on mouse hover.
-This will prevent the a focus event on an element after closing the flyout on `mouseleave`, ensuring a smoother and more expected user experience.
+**\[Accessibility\]** Addressed an issue where focus would incorrectly return to a `SFHeaderNavigationItem` after a `mouseleave` event and subsequent page navigation
+The fix involves deactivating the focus trap without returning focus (`returnFocus: false`) when the interaction is mouse-driven, preventing the unwanted focus jump.